 - Civil service employment opportunities as well as most general employment jobs

-The GED credential test was revamped back in 2014.
+The GED test was revamped back in 2014.
 This significant revision ultimately removed one of the previous GED version’s subject areas.
-As a result, the refurbished GED now included four primary subject areas.
-Additionally, the 2014 revision of the GED test now evaluates each test-taker’s deep reasoning skills.
+As a result, the refurbished GED now includes four primary subject areas.
+Additionally, the GED test now evaluates each test-taker’s deep reasoning skills.